Alan Guenther, PhD

 The focus of his research has been the historical development of the Muslim community in British India in the late 19th century as well as the interaction of Muslims with Christian missionaries in that time period.
 His involvement in Mennonite, Plymouth Brethren, and, most recently, Free Methodist churches has also stimulated him to research in their histories and become involved in their historical societies.
 Since 2005, he has had the opportunity to teach courses not only on the history of Islam, but also on the history of Christianity more broadly at Briercrest College and Seminary in his home province of Saskatchewan.

 My current research is in the development of "Anglo-Muhammadan Law" in British India, building on my doctoral work on Justice Syed Mahmood.
 More broadly, my research interests include other developments in Muslim society in modern South Asia, and the history of Christian-Muslim relations in that region as well as globally.
+In connection with the latter interest, I am working with a team of scholars in compiling an exhaustive historical bibliography of Christian-Muslim relations from 1500 to 1900.
 I also study the historical rise of the non-Western Christian Church and its intersection with Western missionary efforts and colonialism.
-Recently I have also begun reading more deeply on the subject of "empire," especially as it connects with my other interests.
+My interests also extend to developments in world history, particularly the role and nature of empires within world history.

 - "Justice Mahmood and English Education in India."
 South Asia Research 31 (Feb.
 2011): 45-67.